kliment-dukovski/kliment-dukovski.github.io/_posts/2026-09-04-how-to-use-solana.md

 Here’s how to stake Solana:

-1. Open your Solana wallet.
-Phantom, Backpack, and Solflare wallets make staking easy.
+1. **Open your Solana wallet.** Phantom, Backpack, and Solflare wallets make staking easy.
-2. Select SOL in your wallet, then select “Stake”.
+2. **Select SOL in your wallet,** then select “Stake”.

 <figure class="article-figure article-figure--compact">
   <img src="{{ '/assets/images/solana-guide/solflare-wallet-staking.png' | relative_url }}" alt="Stake SOL in Solflare Wallet" width="655" height="305" loading="lazy" decoding="async">
 </figure>

-3. Choose your validator.
-These three wallets operate their own reputable validators.
+3. **Choose your validator.** These three wallets operate their own reputable validators.
 You can also choose other validators such as Jupiter, Jito, Marinade, and Helius, as well as Kraken and Coinbase.

+4. **Enter the amount of SOL** you want to stake, then sign the transaction.

 <figure class="article-figure article-figure--compact">
   <img src="{{ '/assets/images/solana-guide/solflare-validator-staking.png' | relative_url }}" alt="Choose a Solana validator in Solflare Wallet" width="692" height="587" loading="lazy" decoding="async">
 </figure>

-4. Enter the amount of SOL you want to stake, then sign the transaction.

 **Note:** If you use another wallet, such as Jupiter, you’ll need to visit the validator's site and connect your wallet to start staking.
 However, Jupiter also offers a staking method that is even more seamless than native staking.

-Unstaking your SOL takes around two days.

 Expected annual percentage yield (APY) for staking SOL is ~5% as of September 2026.